Below is everything you need to get started on this 4-week Bible study in Ruth.

-Our 4-week Bible study on the book of Ruth begins today.
+This is a 4-week Bible study on the book of Ruth.
 Each week we’ll focus on one of the four chapters.
-On Mondays, I’ll give you a little background information on each chapter, some questions to answer during the week (which will take you beyond the book of Ruth) and a challenge for the week.
+In this study, I give you a little background information on each chapter, some questions to answer during the week (which will take you beyond the book of Ruth) and a challenge for the week.

 You’ll see that the questions are interspersed throughout the text below.
 I kept them that way so that you are answering them both in order and in the context of the ideas I’m expanding on.